 Here is a detailed article on Can You Grill Under Pergola?

-The answer to this question is yes, there is no problem in grilling under awning or pergola.
+The answer to this question is yes, there is no problem in grilling under an awning or pergola.

 A pergola is basically a roofed structure, usually made out of wood or stone, which supports climbing plants.
 They are typically used as an entrance to the garden or as shading for the patio area.